Delaware Off Grid Laws: An In-Depth Guide

 Rainwater Harvesting Laws in Delaware

 You do not need a permit to collect rainwater in barrels for watering your yard, washing your car, and other nonpotable uses.
 However, you’ll have to follow the regulations in Section 1303 of the Plumbing Code.
-These regulations make it difficult to use rainwater indoors, even for things like flushing toilets.
-You’ll have to treat the rainwater first and create a separate nonpotable water plumbing system.
+These regulations make it challenging to use rainwater indoors, even for flushing toilets.
+You must treat the rainwater first and create a separate nonpotable water plumbing system.

 Sewage and Waste Removal Laws in Delaware